-The Virginia Growth Assessments are new tests that are required by state law.
+The Virginia Growth Assessments are new tests that are required by state law for grades 3-8.
 They are designed to measure student progress in math and reading from the beginning of the year to the end of the year.
-This year the student will take a fall Growth Assessment to find out how much they learned on last year’s standards.
+This year there will be fall and winter growth assessments that are followed by the spring SOL.
 At the end of the year the fall results will be compared to spring SOL test results to determine how much learning growth occurred.
 Each test will have a “Vertical Scaled Score” for the comparison.
+The tests will assess content from the current grade level, but may have deliver questions one grade level above or below depending on student performance.

 Vertical Scaled Scores